 During the quarter, the Fund selectively added exposure to return seeking assets, increasing allocation to global equities via a number of new positions.
-Exposure was added to an ESG screened variant of the Perpetual Strategic Capital Fund which is a concentrated high conviction value focused activist fund which seeks to unlock shareholder value by leveraging the Perpetual Australian equity teams scale and expertise to influence investee companies.
-Allocation was also added to an ESG screened variant of the JO Hambro UK Equity Income Fund which focuses on selecting high yielding UK-listed securities from across the full market cap spectrum.
-Lastly, the fund added exposure to global equities via an internally managed ESG solution that seeks out companies that have been left behind by the rise of passive, in particular, companies with strong balance sheets, high cash flow and are returning that cash to shareholders to a degree that delivers CPI+5% without relying on a valuation re-rating.
+Exposure was added to the Perpetual Strategic Capital Fund which is a concentrated high conviction value focused activist fund which seeks to unlock shareholder value by leveraging the Perpetual Australian equity teams scale and expertise to influence investee companies.
+Allocation was also added to the JO Hambro UK Equity Income Fund which focuses on selecting high yielding UK-listed securities from across the full market cap spectrum.
+Lastly, the fund added exposure to global equities via an internally managed solution that seeks out companies that have been left behind by the rise of passive, in particular, companies with strong balance sheets, high cash flow and are returning that cash to shareholders to a degree that delivers CPI+5% without relying on a valuation re-rating.